 Fishing and Hunting

-The Louisiana bayous and forests are home to some of the most diverse ecosystems in the country.
-You’ll find alligator, deer, turkey, quail, rabbit and squirrel hunting within the region.
-Venice, LA, located in Plaquemines Parish, was voted one of the top five best hunting locations in the United States.
+The Louisiana bayous, marshes, and forests are home to some of the most diverse ecosystems in the country.
+You’ll find alligator, deer, turkey, quail, rabbit, and squirrel hunting a plenty within the region.
+In fact, Venice, LA, located in Plaquemines Parish, was voted one of the top five best hunting locations in the United States.

 Easy access to water makes fishing one of the most popular pastimes of regional residents.
 Each of the parishes in the region offers unparalleled access to both freshwater fishing and deep-sea fishing in the Gulf of Mexico.
-Redfish, speckled trout, flounder, and bass thrive in area waterways.
-Whether spending a relaxing afternoon on the lake, or booking a chartered trip to the Gulf of Mexico, fishermen are sure to be pleased by the many area offerings.
+In Jefferson Parish, Grand Isle hosts the ever-popular International Tarpon Rodeo, attracting serious anglers from around the world.
+Plus, generations of fishing enthusiasts have beelined it to Hopedale Marina and Campo’s Marina (Shell Beach) in St. Bernard Parish, as well as the iconic Venice Marina in the foot of Plaquemines, for the redfish, speckled trout, flounder, drum, and bass that thrive in area waterways.
+Whether spending a relaxing afternoon on the lake, or booking a chartered trip to the Gulf of Mexico or through our coastal marshes, fishermen and women are sure to be pleased with the many area offerings.